Abhiyadav005/online-room-dekho/README.md

-# Smart Room Finder
+# Online Room Dekho

-Smart Room Finder is a full-stack rental-discovery platform for students, employees, tourists, and people relocating to a new city.
+Online Room Dekho is a full-stack rental-discovery platform for students, employees, tourists, and people relocating to a new city.
 It helps people search for rooms, PGs, hostels, flats, and shared accommodation; compare verified listings; and contact owners directly.